F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![home](https://imgur.com/8clxvpp.png)

 There are 2 users, mrderp and stinky.
-Looking into stinky’s home directory, we find a pastebin link: https://pastebin.com/RzK9WfGw
+Looking into stinky’s home directory, we find a Pastebin link: https://pastebin.com/RzK9WfGw

 <pre>mrderp ALL=(ALL) /home/mrderp/binaries/derpy*</pre>

 This is the sudo privileges that mrderp has.
 We need to get access to his account to exploit this.

-If you are not familiar with Wordpress, credentials are kept in plaintext on a wordpress configuration file named wp-config.php.
+If you are not familiar with Wordpress, credentials are kept in plaintext on a Wordpress configuration file named wp-config.php.
 Search for this file and look at the contents using cat.

 <pre>locate wp-config.php
 cat /path/to/wp-config.php</pre>